hassanfadi/FMoIP/docs/notifications_feed.md

 - **Interact now**: marks as read and opens `url` (if provided).
 - **Remind later**: snoozes for a few hours.
 - **Ignore**: dismisses permanently unless `persistent` is `true`.

+## Reliability behavior

+- If feed fetch fails or parsing fails, the app does **not** crash.
+- Last successful feed is cached locally and used as fallback on next app start.
+- Invalid items are skipped individually (with debug logs), while valid items still show.
+- Failed refreshes are retried automatically with simple exponential backoff.